Benjamin W. Cottingham

 Lessons from Other States

-California faces challenges in its efforts to improve educational outcomes for students with disabilities (SWDs), especially regarding SWDs’ participation in general education originally mandated by PL 94-142.
+California faces challenges in its efforts to improve educational outcomes for students with disabilities (SWDs), especially regarding SWDs’ participation in general education originally mandated by Public Law 94-142.
 Research evidence consistently…

 The Vision for County Offices of Education